Game brain: Criticism

-Mori's theory was criticized as unwarranted research by established neuroscientists and brain specialists, because he used unreliable measures and misinterpreted the fluctuation of beta waves.
-One of his critics, Dennis Schutter, a neuroscientist specialising in the EEG signatures of different emotional states has stated, "My guess is that fatigue is the most likely cause of the absence of the beta waves and not the gaming per se."
+Mori's theory was criticized by established neuroscientists and brain specialists as unwarranted research because he used unreliable measures and misinterpreted the fluctuations of beta waves.
+One of his critics, Dennis Schutter, a neuroscientist specialising in the EEG signatures of different emotional states, has stated, "My guess is that fatigue is the most likely cause of the absence of the beta waves and not the gaming per se."

 Mori's book was nominated for the Japan Outrageous Book Award (日本トンデモ本大賞, Nihon Tondemo-bon Taishō) in 2003.
 Ryuta Kawashima later developed the game Brain Age: Train Your Brain in Minutes a Day!
 Kawashima claimed that Game Brain was "superstition".
 Mori's theory focused on video games, but he did not determine any particular kind.
 There are controversies over violent video games over the world, but his theory is limited to Japan.
 Professor Akira Baba of the graduate school of the University of Tokyo pointed out that even shogi player Yoshiharu Habu probably has Game Brain under his theory.

-Although Mori's theory is cited as pseudoscience, it became popular with some in Japan.
+Although Mori's theory is cited as pseudoscience by many neuroscientists and political figures, it became popular with some in Japan.
 Nevertheless, it faced criticism, with Japanese neuroscientist Tadaharu Tsumoto stating in 2006 to disregard it.

+Although the studies in Japan have seemingly ceased, there have been a multitude of studies in America that have furthered the world's understanding of what this ultra-popular activity has on the brain.
+With the ease of access cell phones present to the current world, Game Brain's influence is at an all time high because of their broad use.
+The introduction of violence in the form of games at a young age has incited a fear in parents that the children playing the games would have an immunity to violence in the future, which is a result of the popularity of violence-inclusive games in the more recent trends across the planet and is a worrying thought for parents around the world.

+It has also been proven that video game addiction, particularly when the individuals are introduced at a young age, has caused dips in the social aptitude and comfort in social situations of the subjects.
+The prefrontal lobe of the brain, which controls creativity and emotion as aforementioned, also controls social skills, meaning that children who have a gaming addiction may not grow to be used to being in social situations as those who have more experience in those kinds of situations.
+This gradually becomes more of an issue as the children age.